-If there should be a difference between the information in the screen and the printed information then it is always the printed information that applies.
+If there should be a difference between the information on the screen and in the printed manual then it is always the printed information that applies.

 - Digital owner's manual in the car (p.
-13)
+14)

-- Volvo Cars support site (p.
-15)
+- Support and information about the car on the Internet (p.
+16)

 - Reading the owner's manual (p.
-16)
+17)